ardotsis/dotfiles/README.md

 ## VSCode

 - Do not use VSCode with Japanese IME.
-Some keybindings may not work. (e.g, Focus on Terminal)
+Some keybindings may not work. (e.g., Focus on Terminal)